DataDog/hiring-engineers/answers.md

         return_value = json.loads(return_value)
         numOfPlayers = return_value['raw']['numplayers']
         self.gauge('my_new_metric', numOfPlayers, tags=['environment:testing1234567'] + self.instance.get('tags', []))
 ```
+I found that the first script would only run on startup, as the code was initializing values outside of the handler at first, but after moving the query inside the function, everything worked great. #

 When checking my datadog dashboard, I can see that as users leave and join the server, metrics are populated: